SESYNC-ci/codecprs/_includes/sidebar.md

 # News & Updates
 April 28, 2016
 We now have several virtual mini-workshop self-organizing at universities in the U.S., Canada, and Europe!
 The first two to be scheduled are as follows (more updates will be posted here as they are scheduled):
 * Arizona State University & the University of Arizona Collaborative Coding Workshop: Tempe, Arizona, Friday, April 29, 2016, 8:30am - 5pm.
-Contact elicia.ratajczyk@asu.edu.
+Contact: elicia.ratajczyk@asu.edu.
 * University of Bern Breaking the Code Virtual Mini-workshop: Bern, Switzerland, Tuesday June 7, 2016, 9am - 12pm.
+Contact: christoph.oberlack@cde.unibe.ch.

 April 2, 2016
 We have had an exciting turn-out so far during the application process and good mix of current graduate students, doctoral candidates, and post-docs have applied from nearly 20 different universities and institutes in 6 different countries on 3 continents!!!
 The application will be closing today so hurry up and apply if you are interested in joining this exciting group of emerging researchers!
 Preliminary planning for the 1-day virtual mini-workshops have begun so be sure to check back here in a few weeks tfor a list of dates and locations.